Things to Do in Salem MA

 Why I Loved Salem

 Honestly, I loved Salem’s unique and slightly bizarre atmosphere.
+It’s understandably why artists and other creative types would flock to this small infamous city.

 And don’t even get me started on the city’s gorgeous colonial architecture.
 If I actually had money, I’d buy and restore one of the fantastic old houses that line the tree-shadowed streets.